stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

 <!-- resuming normal Markdown operations -->

-!!! warning
-    This guide is a work in progress and is not complete yet.
-We are actively working on adding more content and information.

 ## Welcome to Sherlock!

 Sherlock is a High-Performance Computing (HPC) cluster, operated by the